freenas/freenas-docs/userguide/intro.rst

 * Right-click help dialog has been added to the :ref:`Shell`.

 * System console messages are saved to :file:`/var/log/console.log`.

-* :ref:`Reporting` graphs do not display if there is no related data.

 .. _Path and Name Lengths: